Santa Rosa Basecamp Adventure

 Distance: 6 Miles

-We will board the ferry at the Ventura Harbor, and ride 3 hours to the pier at Santa Rosa.
-Once unloaded, we will begin a 1.5 mile, flat and easy hike to the campground.
+We will board the ferry at the Ventura Harbor and ride three hours to the pier at Santa Rosa.
+Once unloaded, we will begin an easy 1.5 mile hike to the campground.
 Once we set up our tents, we will begin our first day hike!
-From the campground, we will head east, towards a small grove of one of the rarest pines in the world—the Torrey Pine.
+From the campground, we will head towards a small grove of Torrey Pines, one of the rarest pines in the world.
 This pine tree only grows native in two places in the world, on Santa Rosa Island and near San Diego.
-The hike will drop us down Water Canyon, along one of the old ranch roads, which is perfect for walking and talking two abreast.
+The hike will drop us down Water Canyon along one of the old ranch roads, perfect for walking and talking.
 Once we reach the grove, we’ll climb steeply up, into the heart of the pines.
-As we climb, we will have a spectacular vantage point to look down on the Pacific Ocean and the cliffs of Santa Rosa
+The climb offers a spectacular vantage point with views of the Pacific Ocean and the cliffs of Santa Rosa.
+We'll hike back to camp, enjoy a hearty dinner and gaze at the stars.

 Destination: Skunk Point

-We’ll start by following an old ranch road—perfect for walking and talking.
-Once we get to Skunk Point, we’ll have great opportunities to explore tide pools and surge pools, observe marine wildlife, and spend the day near an old ship wreck, soaking up the sun on a sandy beach.
+After a big breakfast, we'll leave camp set up and we'll hit the trail.
+We’ll start by following an old ranch road, another area perfect for walking and talking.
+Once we reach Skunk Point, we'll have opportunities to explore tide pools and surge pools, observe marine wildlife, and spend the day near an old ship wreck, soaking up the sun on a sandy beach.
+When we've seen as much as we like, we'll head back to the campground on the same trail.

 Destination: Black Mountain